 There are many types of charities or non-profit organizations based on the Internal Revenue Code.
 The most prominent is the 501(c)(3) public charity.

 Partnerships can be informal business entities, which means there are no filing requirements and few, if any, maintenance requirements.
-Partnerships are not generally recognized as business entities for tax purposes, which means profits and losses are allocated to the partners individually as a pass-through.
+Partnerships are not generally recognized as legal entities for tax purposes, which means profits and losses are allocated to the partners individually as a pass-through.

 There are number of risks to a partnership that warrant careful attention.
 The most important is that any partner in the partnership can bind all the other partners so that each partner is individually liable for each obligation of the entire partnership.
 There are certainly ways around this problem and a number of statutory alternatives have emerged, but founders should be thoughtful about partnership formation.